gotson/komga-website/src/guides/scan-analysis-refresh.md

 - The various `AgeRating` values will be converted to a number in Komga.
 The highest value from all books will be used.
 - The most frequent `Publisher` value will be used as Komga's equivalent.
 - A `Manga` field with the value `YesAndRightToLeft` will mark the reading direction as _Right to left_.
 The most frequent value from all books will be used.
-- the `Genre` field will be split by `,`.
+- The `Genre` field will be split by `,`.
 All genres from all books will be added to the Series.
-- the `LanguageISO` field will be used as the Series' language.
+- The `LanguageISO` field will be used as the Series' language.
 The most frequent value from all books will be used.
+- The highest value from `Count` will be used as the total count of books.

 #### Collections